Chabad of Korea Frequently Asked Questions

 The only five-star hotel is the Grand Hyatt.
 This hotel is approximately 10 minutes walk from the Chabad House.

 The most popular option for visitors to the Chabad House is The IP Boutique Hotel.
-This newly renovated hotel is only about a 5 minute walk from us and we recommend it to visitors who wish to stay near us for Shabbat.
-Guests can receive a 30% discount when mentioning that they are staying there in conjunction with Chabad.
+This hotel is only about a 5 minute walk from us and we recommend it to visitors who wish to stay near us for Shabbat.
 The hotel's room doors are electronically operated but can be opened by hotel staff in order to avoid violating the rules of Shabbat.
 The electric toilet seat should be unplugged before Shabbat.

 How can I get to Itaewon and the Chabad House from the airport?

 There are many transportation options to get to Itaewon from the airport.
-Probably the best is the direct Airport Limousine bus (6030 to Itaewon & 6702 to the Grand Hyatt hotel), which takes around 70 minutes and costs 16,000 Korean Won.
+Probably the best is the direct Airport Limousine bus (6702), which takes around 80 minutes and costs 18,000 Korean Won.
 A regular taxi should cost around 60,000 KRW.
 Black Taxis are more luxurious but quite a bit more expensive.
 For more precise details on how to reach the Chabad House once you arrive in Itaewon, please consult the map on this website.
 We do not answer the phone on Shabbat or Holidays so try to arrive at other times if you need to contact us by phone.

 How can I get Kosher food in Korea?